Manage Server Configurations

 Step 3: Show a Specific Server

-View details for one server:
+To view details for a specific server:

 jf config show <server-id>